vr-vipultiwari/ALL-about-apache-kafka/README.md

 Let us take example of DMART , we know that dmart have serval biilling counters in every store now they want to store all the invoice to there data center .
 Here kafka can be excellent solution for this scenerio.

-🦖 ## The first thing we need to do is to create producer application in every billing location, these producer will send invoices to kafka as messages.
+## The first thing we need to do is to create producer application in every billing location, these producer will send invoices to kafka as messages.
 ## The next thing we need to do is to create a consumer application , that will read the data from kafka topic and store it into the database.

+Suppose thousands of machine pushing data into the kafka topic , this makes difficult for single kafka topic to handle this much of load .
+So we will take help of kafka topic partion to make the system scalable .

+# KAFKA DON'T ALLOW MULTIPLE CONSUMER TO FETCH DATA SIMULTENOUSLY FROM SAME PARTITION